jwsmith24/DungeonDescent/PlayerGuide.md

 - +2 to Speed

 **Racial Feature**
-*Berserker Rage* - Once per dungeon, gain a +10 to Attack.
+*Demonic Fury* - Once per dungeon, become immune to all damage for 3 turns.

 ### Elf
 - +2 to Energy